 The decision to receive infusion therapy in the home is made between you and your doctor or healthcare provider.
 Several factors are considered before a patient can receive infusion therapy in the home, including the patient’s and/or caregiver’s desire and willingness to comply with therapy and the presence of a safe and appropriate home environment.

-Once you are discharged from the hospital and ready to receive your therapy at home, we will schedule your infusion appointment at your convenience.
+Once you are discharged from the hospital and ready to receive your therapy outside of the hospital setting, we will schedule your infusion appointment at your convenience.
 Your infusion medication is then mixed in a local, accredited Option Care branch pharmacy that meets all industry safety and sterility standards.
 The medication is delivered to you and is administered by an experienced nurse specifically trained in infusion therapy.

 You will also receive support from our local multidisciplinary team of clinicians and support staff who provide:

-Option Care regularly cares for patients who travel, work, coach baseball, play basketball, and do just about anything you can think of.
+Option Care regularly cares for patients who travel, work, coach baseball, play basketball, and do just about anything you can think of while on infusion therapy.
 We have state-of-the-art infusion devices that are lightweight and portable and require only a backpack, purse, or even a pocket for transport.

-Our pharmacies have the capability to support all of your home infusion needs while you travel for work or pleasure within the continental United States.
+Our nationwide network of nurses and pharmacies have the capability to support all of your infusion therapy needs while you travel for work or pleasure within the continental United States.

-Home infusion care is covered by most insurance companies.
+Home and alternate site infusion care is covered by most insurance companies.
 We will work with your insurance company to obtain patient benefit verification and authorization before starting treatment.

 There are no specific regulations requiring an infusion provider to become accredited.
 However, in many instances, insurance companies require providers to be accredited to serve their patients.
 Accreditation ensures that the specialty infusion provider meets or exceeds all industry standards.
 All Option Care locations are accredited by the Accreditation Commission for Health Care (ACHC).